DeanH1990/be-nc-games-project/README.md

 These files will both need to be added to a .gitignore file in order to prevent them being committed to github.
 To ignore both you can add .env.* in the .gitignore file.
 This will ignore all .env files.

+#### Setting up and seeding the database

+1. To set up the databases, use the following command:

+    npm run setup-dbs

+2. To seed the databases, use the following command:

+    npm run seed

+#### Running the tests

+To check all associated endpoint tests are passing, use the following command:

+    npm test __tests__/app.test.js

+#### Requirements

+You will need the following minimum versions to run the project:

+- Node v18.4.0
+- PostgreSQL v14.4